Bedwetting (Nocturnal Enuresis)

 The medical name for not being able to control your pee is enuresis (pronounced: en-yuh-REE-sis).
 Sometimes enuresis is also called involuntary urination.
 Nocturnal enuresis is involuntary urination that happens at night while sleeping, after the age when a person should be able to control their bladder.
 (Involuntary urination that happens during the day is known as diurnal enuresis.)

 Most of us think of bedwetting as something that happens with little kids.
 But this problem affects about 1–2 out of every 100 teens.

 What Happens in Enuresis?

 There are two kinds of enuresis:

-- Someone with primary nocturnal enuresis has wet the bed since he or she was a baby.
+- Someone with primary nocturnal enuresis has wet the bed since they were a baby.
 This is the most common type of enuresis.

 - Secondary enuresis is a condition that develops at least 6 months — or even several years — after a person has learned to control their bladder.

 The bladder is a muscular receptacle, or holding container, for pee (urine).
 It expands (gets bigger) as pee enters and then contracts (gets smaller) to push the pee out.